vote-erc246/ERC-246/README.md

 ---

 ## Security Considerations
 This standard is entirely experimental and unaudited, while testing has been conducted in an effort to ensure execution is as accurate as possible.
 Please use it with caution.
 Always audit your smart contracts before deploying them to a production environment.

+---

+## Conclusion
+The **ERC246** standard transforms token governance by embedding community-driven decision-making processes directly into the token contract.
+With built-in governance, time-locks, and quorum requirements, ERC246 empowers token holders to have direct control over the future of the project.